JuanitaSmith/disaster_recovery_pipelines/README.md

         - parameter 1: link to SQLite database
         - parameter 2: Where model should be saved

-    4. Run the following command in the **main project directory** to run your web app.
+    4. Run the following command in the **main project directory** to run your web app locally.

         `python disasterapp/run.py`

-    5. Go to http://0.0.0.0:3001/ to run the project locally or visit the website where the project is hosted [here](https://disasters-JuaSmithy.pythonanywhere.com)
+    5. Go to http://0.0.0.0:3001/ to run the project locally or visit the website where the project is hosted at https://disasters-JuaSmithy.pythonanywhere.com

     6. Optional: To run unittests, will take around 10-15 minutes